addtheletters/space/README.md

 A space game / engine / thing.
 Will likely include gravity, collisions, and other stuff.

+Heat Systems Planning:
+-Joules of heat
+-Sinks can suck up a certain # of joules
+-Radiators and hulls of certain sorts release heat at a certain joules/tick -Heat release means detectable
+-More heat release means more detectable
+-Temperature?

 Missiles aren't working.
 Issues with constructors or something?
 -Make all components have constructor with (themselves)arg and